-DME arc procedures with the KLN 90B are completely different from using traditional VOR and DME equipment.
-Don't worry though because DME arc procedures using the KLN 90B are also easier than using traditional equipment.
-This is because the KLN 90B provides left/right guidance around the arc.
+DME arc procedures with the KLN 900 are completely different from using traditional VOR and DME equipment.
+Don't worry though because DME arc procedures using the KLN 900 are also easier than using traditional equipment.
+This is because the KLN 900 provides left/right guidance around the arc.
 No more having to watch distance in one place and radial in another!

-A DME arc is really a whole bunch of initial approach fixes placed one next to each other to form an arc.
-Very rarely do you actually fly to the beginning of an arc.
+Very rarely do you actually fly to the beginning of an arc, especially in a radar environment.
 Instead, the flight path of the aircraft generally intersects the arc at some point.
 Once the aircraft is near the arc, it is then possible to turn so that the arc distance is maintained until time to turn to the inbound fix.

-The following example will show how DME arc procedures are flown using the KLN 90B.
+The following example will show how DME arc procedures are flown using the KLN 900.
 This example approach will be to use the VOR RWY 12 approach to Owatonna, Minnesota, KOWA.
-The approach plate for this approach is in figure 6-23.
-Assume that the aircraft is approaching from the North.
+The approach plate for this approach is in figure 6-22.
+Assume that the aircraft is approaching from the North and is in a radar environment.

 1. ATC assigns the VOR RWY 12 approach.
 Turn to the APT 8 page for KOWA to select the approach.
-You select the VOR 12 approach and the KLN 90B presents the IAF selection page (figure 6-24).
+You select the VOR 12 approach and the KLN 900 presents the IAF selection page (figure 6-23).

 2. There are five choices for the IAF.
 Three of these choices you can recognize but the other two, D040L and D220L, are unfamiliar and not shown on this chart.
 These two waypoints are the database identifiers for the ends of the arc.
 D040L means DME arc point, 040 is the radial which the waypoint lies, and L indicates the distance of the arc.
-L is the twelfth letter of the alphabet so the L indicates that this is a 12 DME arc.
+L is the twelfth letter of the alphabet so the L indicates that this is an arc with a radius of 12 NM.
 In a similar manner D220L can also be decoded.
 In this example the aircraft is approaching from the north so the D040L IAF will be selected.

-3. The KLN 90B knows that this point is associated with a DME arc.
-Once an arc waypoint is chosen, the KLN 90B determines what radial of the reference VOR the aircraft is presently located on.
+3. The KLN 900 knows that this point is associated with a DME arc.
+Once an arc waypoint is chosen, the KLN 900 determines what radial of the reference VOR the aircraft is presently located on.
 A waypoint is created that is located at the intersection of the present radial and the DME arc.
-This waypoint is the first waypoint in the list of waypoints presented on the APT 8 page before loading the approach into the flight plan (figure 6-25).
+This waypoint is the first waypoint in the list of waypoints presented on the APT 8 page before loading the approach into the flight plan (figure 6-24).
 This waypoint is named using the same convention discussed earlier.

-NOTE: If the present radial from the reference VOR is outside of the defined arc, then the KLN 90B will default to the beginning of the arc.
+NOTE: If the present radial from the reference VOR is outside of the defined arc, then the KLN 900 will default to the beginning of the arc.

-CAUTION: The KLN 90B does not take into account the geometry of the active flight plan when determining the arc intercept point.
+CAUTION: The KLN 900 does not take into account the geometry of the active flight plan when determining the arc intercept point.
 This point is defined solely on the present radial and the defined arc distance from the reference VOR.
 For this reason it is better to delay selecting approaches that contain DME arcs until the aircraft is closer to the destination.

-4. With the cursor over LOAD IN FPL, press M. The approach will be loaded into the active flight plan just like any other approach would be.
+4. With the cursor over LOAD IN FPL, press ENT.
+The approach will be loaded into the active flight plan just like any other approach would be.

-5. After the approach is loaded into the flight plan the KLN 90B may give the message:
+5. After the approach is loaded into the flight plan the KLN 900 may give the message: